vproxy-tools/panama-native-interface/README.md

 * `@Trivial`: make a MethodHandle `trivial`.
 See `Linker.Option#isTrivial()` for more info.
 * `@Align`: define the minimum alignment bytes.
 You can set `@Align(packed=true)` to disable padding.
   This annotation has the same effect as setting `__attribute__((aligned(N)))` or `__attribute__((packed))` in `GCC`.
-* `@Critical`: generate native functions without `PNIEnv`.
-You can directly use `return` to return values to Java.
-However, since the `PNIEnv` is absent, you will not be able to use any functionality associated with it, for example, throwing exceptions from the C code.
 * `@AlwaysAligned`: assumes that the annotated class or field to be always aligned.
 This will result in a Java `ValueLayout` without `_UNALIGNED` suffix.
 A jmh benchmark shows that accessing "manually aligned" fields has the same performance as accessing "unaligned" fields, and is a little bit slower than "aligned" fields in Panama.
   This annotation is not the default behavior because adding it means that you will not be allowed to put the type on a random memory location.
   The generated C code will not be affected by this annotation.
 The generator calculates the paddings only based on type info and `@Align` annotation, and decide to generate packed or non-packed structs, with or without explicit paddings.